ActuallyFro/SpaceEngineersProgression/02_Strategies-for-Progression/01_StaticDrillStrategy.md

 Note: Assume Large Grid blocks for building.

 - Production
--- Basic Refinery x2 (to start Drill production for steel plates) -- Drill x1
+-- Basic Refinery x2 (to start Drill production of steel plates/etc.)
+-- Drill x1
 -- Conveyors x 8
--- Advanced Rotor
+-- Advanced Rotor -or- Hinge
 -- Piston
--- Drill x 5*
+-- Drill x 7*
 - Building
 -- Extend conveyors out for static drilling
 -- Recommend Horizontal Drilling IF no jetpacks
 --- *Two main methods: (1) Piston + Hinge sweeping or (2) Piston + Rotor spinning
 ---- Rotor spinning can be 7-wide
----- Hinge sweeping can be 7-wide, but 5/6-wide is more stable
+---- Hinge sweeping can be 7-wide/tall, but 5/6-wide is more stable
 - Progression
 -- You sould build the Basic Refinery and tear it down for the first Drill
---- Drills NEED a refinery
+--- Drills NEED a refinery to have built
---- However, the Survial Kit is better or equal to the Basic Refinery for Stone
+--- The Survial Kit is better or equal to the Basic Refinery for Stone when on Large grid
+--- (Opinion!)
+Expandable, rotor-spinning drills are better than piston-hinge sweeping drills
 - Tasks
+-- Ensure power needs are met (5-spoke Wind Turbines should be okay, more batteries _might_ be needed) -- The Refinery _should_ be built when the first, large grid drill becomes operational -- Try to re-use designs for static rig, but in the worst case: tear down and rebuild rigs

 Phase IV - Final Progression before Cobalt
 -------------------------------------------